adrian-cucuet/Foody-P4-CI/README.md

 * This site was deployed by completing the following steps:

-1. Log in to [Heroku](https://id.heroku.com) or create an account
+1. Log in to [Heroku](https://id.heroku.com) or create an account.
-2. On the main page click the button labelled New in the top right corner and from the drop-down menu select Create New App
+2. On the main page click the button labelled New in the top right corner and from the drop-down menu select Create New App.
-3. You must enter a unique app name
+3. You must enter a unique app name.
-4. Next select your region
+4. Next select your region.
-5. Click on the Create App button
+5. Click on the Create App button.
-6. Click in resources and select Heroku Postgres database
+6. Click in resources and select Heroku Postgres database.
 7. Click Reveal Config Vars and add a new record with SECRET_KEY
 8. Click Reveal Config Vars and add a new record with the `CLOUDINARY_URL`
 9. Click Reveal Config Vars and add a new record with the `DISABLE_COLLECTSTATIC = 1`
 10. The next page is the project’s Deploy Tab.
-Click on the Settings Tab and scroll down to Config Vars
+Click on the Settings Tab and scroll down to Config Vars.
-11. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
+11. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes.
-12. Scroll to the top of the page and choose the Deploy tab
+12. Scroll to the top of the page and choose the Deploy tab.
-13. Select Github as the deployment method
+13. Select Github as the deployment method.
-14. Confirm you want to connect to GitHub
+14. Confirm you want to connect to GitHub.
-15. Search for the repository name and click the connect button
+15. Search for the repository name and click the connect button.
-16. Scroll to the bottom of the deploy page and select the preferred deployment type
+16. Scroll to the bottom of the deploy page and select the preferred deployment type.
-17. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github
+17. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github.

 ## Final Deployment

 1. Create a Procfile `web: gunicorn your_project_name.wsgi`
 2. When development is complete change the debug setting to: `DEBUG = False` in settings.py
 3. In this project the summernote editor was used so for this to work in Heroku add: `X_FRAME_OPTIONS = SAMEORIGIN `to settings.py.
 4. In Heroku settings, delete the config vars for `DISABLE_COLLECTSTATIC = 1`

 ## Forking This Project